-At first, he asserted that the house removal was a financial decision because they would be too expensive to retain.
+At first, he asserted the house removal was a financial decision because the buildings would be too expensive to retain.
 Hours later, he issued a statement saying he was not aware the demolition was going to happen.

 Mfume now says he and his firm, CLD Partners, are severing ties with the apartment project.
 He is the son of former five-term Democratic Congressman Kweisi Mfume.